25 Brilliant Uses for Hydrogen Peroxide You Probably Never Knew About

 Sanitize your toothbrush

 Your toothbrush helps rid your teeth and gums of germs and bacteria.
 However, they can stick to your toothbrush after a good brushing.
-To sanitize your toothbrush, place it in a small cup of 3% hydrogen peroxide (enough to submerge the bristles), let it sit for five minutes, and rinse thoroughly with hot water.
+To clean your toothbrush, place it in a small cup of 3% hydrogen peroxide (enough to submerge the bristles), let it sit for five minutes, and rinse thoroughly with hot water.
 We know there are other things you can clean with a toothbrush, so feel free to use this mixture to sanitize your cleaning toothbrushes, too.

 Make a mouth rinse